edwinsteele/recipes/bolognese_sauce.md

 Cook your pasta in plenty of salted water.
 If you are using dried pasta, ensure you cook it to ‘al dente’ and no further.

 Heat a serving dish.
 Drain the pasta and turn into the dish.
 Add the sauce and mix well.
 Serve with freshly grated Parmigiano Reggiano (Parmesan Cheese).
-Enjoy!